DevUps-Community/workout_logger/README.md

 4. **History Tracking:**
    - Track and display workout history.

+## Description
+This project aims to build a workout logging system where users can log their workouts, view history, and see graphical representations of their progress.

+**Aspects to Consider:**

+- **Schema Design:**
+  - Think about the data you need to capture for each workout (e.g., exercise type, duration, sets, reps).
+  - Consider how to store and retrieve historical data for progress tracking.

+- **React App Design:**
+  - Design components for workout logging, viewing past workouts, and displaying progress graphs.
+  - Use a graphing library to visualise workout progress over time.

+- **Best Practices:**
+  - Ensure a smooth user experience with easy navigation and quick logging capabilities.
+  - Implement robust error handling and validation for workout data.
+  - Make sure the app is optimised for performance, especially when dealing with large datasets.

 ## Technical Requirements
 - **Backend:** Node.js with Express
 - **Database:** Supabase